fiolj/sparta/doc/web/Section_commands.rst

 Surface collide styles
 ======================

-See the `surf_collide <surf_collide.html>`__ command for details of each style.
-Some of the styles have accelerated versions, which can be used if SPARTA is built with the `appropriate accelerated package <Section_accelerate.html>`__.
+See the :ref:`command-surf-collide` for details of each style.
+Some of the styles have accelerated versions, which can be used if SPARTA is built with the :ref:`appropriate accelerated package <accelerating>`.
 This is indicated by additional letters in parenthesis: k = KOKKOS.

 .. list-table::